 The RCH has been providing outstanding care for Victoria's children and their families for over 150 years.

 We are the major specialist paediatric hospital in Victoria and our care extends to children from Tasmania, southern New South Wales and other states around Australia and overseas.

-With a passionate, highly skilled and committed staff campus wide of close to 4,000, we provide a full range of clinical services, tertiary care and health promotion and prevention programs for children and young people.
+With a passionate, highly skilled and committed staff campus wide of over 6,000, we provide a full range of clinical services, tertiary care and health promotion and prevention programs for children and young people.

 We are the designated state-wide major trauma centre for paediatrics in Victoria and a Nationally Funded Centre for cardiac and liver transplantation.

 When it comes to training and research we partner with the very best.
 Our campus partners, the